sebastianx9/amazon_review_classifiers/README.md

 ## Usage
 For reproducibility purposes, the core training logic for the classifiers has been encapsulated in the sentiment_classifier.py and helpfulness_classifier.py file.

-In your Python script or Jupyter Notebook, use the following statement to import the training functions:
+In your Python script or Jupyter Notebook, after preparing your training test matrix and true vlues, use the following statement to import the training functions:

 ```bash
 from sentiment_classifier import train_sentiment_classifier